IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

   - `name` - (String) The name of the boot volume.
   - `profile` - (String) The profile of the volume.
   - `size`- (Integer) The capacity of the volume in gigabytes.
+- `boot_firmware` - (String) The firmware currently running on this virtual server instance.
+This value is only present when the instance is running.

 - `catalog_offering` - (List) The [catalog](https://cloud.ibm.com/docs/account?topic=account-restrict-by-user&interface=ui) offering or offering version to use when provisioning this virtual server instance.
 If an offering is specified, the latest version of that offering will be used.
 The specified offering or offering version may be in a different account in the same [enterprise](https://cloud.ibm.com/docs/account?topic=account-what-is-enterprise), subject to IAM policies.

   Nested scheme for `catalog_offering`: